Intern programme

 - The practice-focused assignments may include ad hoc organisational or administrative team support tasks, as well as subject matter-related activities:

-- Analysis of communication strategies used within other NATO COEs and NATO
+- Analysis of communication strategies used within other COEs and NATO

-- Interns may participate in other JCBRN Defence COE events or courses, when appropriate.
+- Interns may participate in the JCBRN Defence COE events or courses, when appropriate.

 Internship Application Process

-- Candidates for Internship will submit the formal Application by e-mail to postbox@jcbrncoe.org with the subject Autumn 2025 Internship Application, including their Curriculum Vitae, a brief motivation letter and their preferred subject of the internship.
+- Candidates for Internship will submit the formal Application by e-mail to postbox@jcbrncoe.org with the subject “Spring 2O26 Internship Application”, including their Curriculum Vitae, a brief motivation letter, and their preferred subject of the internship (either selected or own suggestion).

-- The JCBRN Defence COE will contact the candidate by e-mail acknowledging the receipt of application and if necessary requesting further clarification.
+- The JCBRN Defence COE may contact the candidate and, if necessary, request further clarification.

-- Once the call for applications has been closed, the Selection Board will shortlist the best suitable candidate(s).
-Shortlisted candidates will be interviewed in an online interview, and if successful the JCBRN Defence COE Director will provide final approval.
-After the final decision is made the selected candidates will receive an offer of an internship.
+- Once the call for applications has been closed, the Selection Board will shortlist the best-suited candidate(s).
+Shortlisted candidates will be interviewed online, and if successful, the JCBRN Defence COE Director will provide final approval.
+After the final decision is made, the selected candidates will receive an offer of an internship.